Lester Van Winkle: Exhibitions and collections

 His sculpture Rocker with Cactus is in the collection of the Smithsonian American Art Museum.

 Exhibitions of art by Lester Van Winkle include in 1980 Flat Stuff Paintings, Main Art Gallery, Richmond, Virginia.
+Titles such as "All My Shirts Are Green" show the humor and idiosyncrasy of his art.
 In 1984 he presented: The Watermelon Show, a group show at Willard Lee Gallery, Richmond.
 Solo Exhibition, Siegal Contemporary Art, New York, New York.
 Solo Exhibition, Reynolds-Minor Gallery, Richmond.

 In 1985 he exhibited: Solo Exhibition, Henri Gallery; Still Life, group show, Peninsula Fine Arts Center, Newport News, Virginia; Objects, group show, Reynolds-Minor Gallery;